RunMat

 GitHub

-pinv — Compute the Moore–Penrose pseudoinverse of a matrix using SVD with MATLAB-compatible tolerance handling.
+pinv — Compute Moore-Penrose pseudoinverses using SVD-based tolerance rules with MATLAB-compatible defaults.

 • Supports scalars, vectors, and higher-dimensional inputs that behave like matrices (trailing singleton dimensions are allowed; other higher ranks must be reshaped first).